-molecule \Rightarrow exclude all Coulomb interactions within the molecule molq \Rightarrow retain all Coulomb interactions within the molecule molmec \Rightarrow exclude all Coulomb interactions between atom which are bonded (1-2) or two bonds away (1-3)
+''' molecule ⇒ exclude all Coulomb interactions within the molecule molq ⇒ retain all Coulomb interactions within the molecule molmec ⇒ exclude all Coulomb interactions between atom which are bonded (1-2) or two bonds away (1-3) '''

 The specification of molmec does not automatically imply that all potentials will be treated in a molecular mechanics fashion, only the electrostatic terms.
-Providing one of the above there terms is present then optional words may be added to a potential specification line which control aspects of the potential cut-offs.
+Providing one of the above three terms is present then optional words may be added to a potential specification line which control aspects of the potential cut-offs.
 Below is a list of the words that are available and whether it is necessary to still give any cut-offs on the potential parameter line:

-Option Effect Cut-offs? intra only act within a molecule yes inter only act between molecules yes bond only act between bonded atoms no x12 do not act between bonded atoms yes x13 do not act between 1-2 and 1-3 atoms yes single only act where atoms are singly bonded no resonant only act where atoms are resonantly bonded no double only act where atoms are doubly bonded no triple only act where atoms are triply bonded no quadruple only act where atoms are quadruply bonded no amide only act where atoms are part of an amide group no
+Option Effect Cut-offs? intra only act within a molecule yes inter only act between molecules yes bond only act between bonded atoms no x12 do not act between bonded atoms yes x13 do not act between 1-2 and 1-3 atoms yes x14 do not act between 1-2, 1-3 and 1-4 atoms yes o14 only act between 1-4 atoms yes g14 act between 1-4 atoms and beyond yes single only act where atoms are singly bonded no resonant only act where atoms are resonantly bonded no double only act where atoms are doubly bonded no triple only act where atoms are triply bonded no quadruple only act where atoms are quadruply bonded no amide only act where atoms are part of an amide group no custom only act where atoms are joined by a custom bond no half only act where atoms are half bonded no quarter only act where atoms are a quarter bonded no third only act where atoms are one third bonded no